The Smithsonian Magazine

 Well, it turns out I’ve been selected by the Smithsonian a lot more times than I knew.
 They have published dozens of photos of mine going back several years.

-From people to places, artists to architecture, I’ve been curated into their showcase with images from around the world and across cultures.
-From local photos here in Honolulu, to New Orleans, Paris and as far as the Swiss Alps, the Smithsonian Magazine Photo Contest and their online magazine have continued to select my work.
-I must be doing something right!
+From people to places, artists to architecture, I’ve been included in their showcase with images from around the world and across cultures.
+From photos in Honolulu, to New Orleans, Paris and as far as the Swiss Alps, the Smithsonian Magazine Photo Contest and their online magazine continue to showcase my work.

-The Smithsonian Magazine featured the images below for an article on Paris and another on music, and I am grateful to be a repeat artist in their hallowed pages — even if they’re digital now.
+The Smithsonian Magazine featured the images below for an article on Paris and another on music, and I am grateful to be a repeat artist in their hallowed pages — even if those pages are digital now.

 Boutique from “Views of Paris”